Adolfo Constenla Umaña: Education

 He studied Spanish philology at the University of Costa Rica.
 In 1981, he graduated with a Ph.D. in Linguistics from the University of Pennsylvania with a thesis on the comparative phonology of the Chibchan languages.

 Career

-Since 1970, he worked as a teacher and researcher at the School of Philology, Linguistics, and Literature at the University of Costa Rica.
-He became Professor in 1983.
+Beginning in 1970, he worked as a teacher and researcher at the School of Philology, Linguistics, and Literature at the University of Costa Rica.
+He was promoted to Professor in 1983.